leonorastiernborg/1md034_students/checklist.md

 - [X] Add margins to the sections and the order button
 - [X] Add a border to the two sections
 - [X] Add an image after your headline and make it slightly transparent
-- [ X Place the image behind your headline to finalize your header
+- [X] Place the image behind your headline to finalize your header
-- [ ] Use a grid layout instead of tables for the burger selection section
+- [X] Use a grid layout instead of tables for the burger selection section

 ## 04 JavaScript and Vue